Procedures College Will Follow When Receiving a Complaint of Domestic Violence, Dating Violence, Sexual Assault, or Stalking

 Examples of a change in an academic situation include changing the physical location of the class; doing work outside the classroom; dropping a course(s) without financial penalty; rescheduling exams; arranging for a temporary withdrawal from a program; and identifying alternative course completion options.
 Examples of a change in transportation include changing parking locations; assistance with alternative transportation options; and escort to/from his/her vehicle.
 Examples of a change in work situation could include a change in supervision; a change in office location; working from home; arranging for a temporary leave; suspending the Respondent while the investigation is ongoing; and adjusting work schedule and/or responsibilities.

 The College does not publish the name of crime victims or include identifiable information regarding victims in the Public Safety Department’s Daily Crime Log, in campus timely warnings issued, or online.
-Victims may request that directory information on file be removed from public sources by contacting Elizabeth Canning, Title IX Coordinator and/or Michael Cunningham, Beverly Wiley, Robyn Greene, Tracy Karasinski, Deputy Title IX Coordinators (Contact information listed previously).
+Victims may request that directory information on file be removed from public sources by contacting Alix Ogden, Title IX Coordinator, and/or Taiwo Adefiyiju and Tracy Karasinski, Deputy Title IX Coordinators (Contact information listed previously).

 The College will maintain as confidential any accommodations or protective measures provided to the victim, to the extent that maintaining such confidentiality would not impair the ability of the College to provide same.